-2.1 Honours degree or non-UK equivalent in business and management, design, or a related discipline.
+2.1 Honours degree or non-UK equivalent in business and management, economics, design, or a related discipline.
 Your degree must contain at least 20% of undergraduate credits in business and management and/or economics or design.
 Consideration may be given to graduates with design experience.
 Those who do not have such a background who would like to pursue further studies in the area of management are advised to apply for MSc Management.

 Months of entry

 This programme has been developed to help you understand how design in practice operates and to examine its importance to a modern international company.
 This degree is offered as a partnership between the Glasgow School of Art (GSA) and the Adam Smith Business School, with your time spent equally between the two institutions.
 If your degree background is in design and you want to expand your horizons into business, or you have a degree in management and you want to develop your design skills, then this Masters is for you.

 - International Management & Design will provide you with a detailed understanding of how design is relevant to the industry.
 You will learn how design drives social and economic development and innovation.

 - This programme seeks to develop your theoretical knowledge of models and concepts within management, from business finance to strategic change.

 - You will engage with classmates and staff who have a range of experience and expertise to help you tackle complex problems, and view issues from a variety of angles, such as the economic, socio-cultural and behavioural factors that play into successful innovation.

 - You will develop decision-making and problem solving skills around management and design through a range of group and individual activities.
 Your critical and strategic thinking will also be enhanced through case studies and opportunities to engage in critiques used to generate peer/academic debate.